chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 * 2x 15"1/4 pieces
 * 5x 16" pieces

 use them as blocking by screwing them at the 4 feet mark of your stud, on center.
-See page 5 of the [Metolius Home Wall guide][metolius-build-home-wall] to see how to screw them to the stud.
+Refer to page 5 of the [Metolius Home Wall guide][metolius-build-home-wall] to see how to screw them to the stud.

 Mark all your studs at the 4 feet mark, it will be useful later when you are going to position the plywood.
 Likewise, mark the bottom and top plate at the 16 inch on center mark, it will be useful to locate where to screw the plywood so you don't miss the studs.